cwieder/py-ssPA/README.md

 ```

+### Additional available conventional pathway analysis methods
+- Over representation analysis (ORA)

 ## License
 GNU GPL 3.0

 ## Citation
-If you are using this tool in your work, please cite: Wieder et al 2021 (manuscript in preparation)
+If you are using this tool in your work, please cite: Wieder et al 2021 (manuscript in preparation).
+If you are using the methods SVD (PLAGE), z-score, or ORA, please cite the original publications alongside this tool.